ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 Living Our Core Values:

-In using the Job Scorecard, the first step is to document each of these items for each role in the organization.
+The first step in using the Job Scorecard is to document each of these items for each role in the organization.
 Get input from the team and work on these together.
 Share Employee Scorecards with the entire team to promote role clarity throughout the company.

 If the Job Scorecard is to be used in an interview with a potential candidate for that role, the Topgrading Scorecard guides the interviewer's questions.
 Based on the candidate’s responses, the interviewer can rank each item on a scale of 1-10.
-If multiple interviews are taking place, each interviewer can use the Job Scorecard similarly.
+If multiple interviews occur, each interviewer can use the Job Scorecard similarly.
 This allows the interview panel to compare their rankings.
 The hiring experts at Topgrading also recommend using a Job Scorecard rather than a vague Job Description.
-If you're hiring you should visit 10 tips for you to hire and retain talent using Topgrading methodology.
+If hiring, you should visit ten tips to hire and retain talent using the Topgrading methodology.

 Job Scorecard vs. Job Description Video